opensciencegrid/dosar/docs/Materials/06-RJob.md

 ## The answer

-This should be easy for you now, but if it's not, here's the answer, just in case it's hard.
+This should be easy for you now, but if it's not, here's the answer, just in case.

 ```
 universe = vanilla